 And so you have a lot more of those experiences than you might even know.
 But being able to translate them, being able to tell these stories is what’s going to make you set you apart.
 Now you’ve worked with clients over and over again.
 What are the common mistakes that you see them making?

 One is people always believing that now is just not the right time.
-Like some.
-Um, Mr. Cole time in the future, they’re suddenly going to have all of this cashflow or it’s going to be a better time.
+Like some. mystical time in the future, they’re suddenly going to have all of this cash flow or it’s going to be a better time.
 And it’s just, it’s never a good time, right?
 It’s never a good time to go workout.
 It’s never a good time to start saving to do all those, to go to the dentist, to do all the things that are really important.

 And I will hear things from clients like as soon as I pay off the student loan, or as soon as I get this raise or my child is out of daycare.
 Or my child is out of soccer season.
 As soon as my wedding is over.
 And again, the reality is if there’s some things that you might have to wait, math is math, but there are some things that are probably important and need to be prioritized earlier rather than later.

 It’s easy in a constantly upward market to think everything’s fine.
-Many people have a, it's not, you know, it ain’t broke.
-Don't fix it mentality.
+Many people have a if it ain’t broke don’t fix it mentality.
 But the key is that as we all know, the market goes in both directions and to make sure that your risk profile is suited for the time horizon that you have on your resources, right?

 Many people will just delay it.
 If they feel the market’s fine, they don’t look at it.
 Um, so I think that’s a big mistake.
 And then another mistake is people are afraid to talk to people.
 I will get calls from both ends of the spectrum of people that were, I don’t want to say nervous to call me, but they didn’t know if they needed me yet.

 Right.
-I will get the, um, the 60 year old couple that is worth.
-15 or $20 million that is on the cusp of [00:45:00] retirement.
+I will get the, um, the 60-year-old couple that is worth $15 or $20 million that is on the cusp of retirement.
 Maybe they sold a business and they will say to me, well, I don’t know, like should we wait two or three years until we get a financial planner?
 Because we’re not quite at retirement yet?
 And I’m like, no, we should put up that rapport now.

 And so if this is something that you haven’t done recently, now is as good of a time as ever, where can our listeners find some of the resources that you have available online?

-Um, my book is on Amazon and Barnes and noble, and we also have a website directly for this, for speaking engagements or ordering the book directly.
-Um, finding your dot com and then of course, on Instagram or LinkedIn, you can find me at [00:47:00] post lessons.
-Good little tidbits that are relevant.
+My book is on Amazon and Barnes & Noble, and we also have a website directly for this, for speaking engagements or ordering the book directly.
+Um, FindingYourFinType.com and then of course, on Instagram or LinkedIn, you can find me at @ChantelBonneau.
+I post lots of good little tidbits that are relevant.
 I don’t like to give specific financial advice.

 And I think that that’s a real value add that, um, that people need.
 Is that.
-Um, the more general behavioral guy, if I need to
+Um, the more general behavioral guide for the financial space.

 So definitely check that out.
 Hey, it’s been really awesome catching up with you.
 Thanks again for joining us on today’s show.

 This helps us help more people just like you move towards the life that they desire.
-Visit our podcasts on Apple podcasts.
-Then score to the bottom.
+Visit our podcasts on Apple Podcasts.
+Then scroll to the bottom.
 Tap the rate with five stars and just leave a sentence or two about what you loved most about this episode.
 You can subscribe wherever you listen to your podcasts, or you can write at firstname.lastname@example.org.
-I’m Vincent van van and you’ve been listening to how I got here.
+I’m Vincent Phamvan and you’ve been listening to how I got here.